SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Overview.md

    - a.
 General Operating
    - b.
 Restricted
    - c.
 Capital
    - d.
-PRI / MRI
+PRI/MRI
    - e.
 Loans
    - f.
 All of the above

 5. What information or outputs are you collecting from grantees?

    - a.
-Programs / Actions: Grantees are expected to participate in some level of programming, or utilize funding for a specific utilization / use case.
+Programs/Actions: Grantees are expected to participate in some level of programming, or utilize funding for a specific utilization / use case.
    - b.
 Reports: Grantees may need to submit various reports on varying cadences, i.e. monthly, quarterly or annual reports.
    - c.
 None: Grantees are not responsible for remaining in communication with the grantmaker.